SaileshK1103/coding-marathon1/src/components/ContactListManager/self-assessment.md

-# Self-Assessment: BookCollectionManager.jsx
+# Self-Assessment: ContactListManager.jsx
+## Twe He Gam Aung
+## Group-1

 ## 1. Functionality
 - **Does the component meet the requirements?**
-  - [ ] Does it handle all the specified features (e.g., adding, removing, or updating books)?
+  - [Yes] Does it handle all the specified features (e.g., adding, removing, or updating contact)?
-  - [ ] Are edge cases handled (e.g., empty inputs, duplicate entries)?
+  - [Yes] Are edge cases handled (e.g., empty inputs)?
-  - [ ] Are there any bugs or unexpected behaviors?
+  - [No] Are there any bugs or unexpected behaviors?

 - **How well does the component integrate with other parts of the application?**
-  - [ ] Are props and state managed appropriately?
+  - [Yes] Are props and state managed appropriately?

 ## 2. Code Quality
 - **Readability**
-  - [ ] Is the code easy to understand for other developers?
+  - [Yes] Is the code easy to understand for other developers?
-  - [ ] Are variable and function names descriptive and meaningful?
+  - [Yes] Are variable and function names descriptive and meaningful?

 - **Reusability**
-  - [ ] Can the component or parts of it be reused in other parts of the application?
+  - [No] Can the component or parts of it be reused in other parts of the application?

 - **Comments and Documentation**
-  - [ ] Are there comments explaining complex logic?
+  - [Yes] Are there comments explaining complex logic?
-  - [ ] Is there documentation for how to use the component?
+  - [Yes] Is there documentation for how to use the component?

 ## 3. Performance
 - **Efficiency**
-  - [ ] Are there any unnecessary re-renders or performance bottlenecks?
+  - [No] Are there any unnecessary re-renders or performance bottlenecks?
-  - [ ] Is the component optimized for large datasets (if applicable)?
+  - [No] Is the component optimized for large datasets (if applicable)?

 - **State Management**

-  - [ ] Is state managed efficiently (e.g., minimal state, derived state)?
+  - [No] Is state managed efficiently (e.g., minimal state, derived state)?
-  - [ ] Are hooks (e.g., `useState`, ) used correctly?
+  - [Yes] Are hooks (e.g., `useState`, ) used correctly?

 ## 4. Overall Assessment
 - **Strengths**
-  - List the strengths of the component.
+  - Fully functional with all required features and validation.
+  - Code is readable and well-structured.

 - **Areas for Improvement**
-  - List areas where the component could be improved.
+  - Gain deeper understanding of React hooks.
+  - Improve component modularity for reusability.
+  - Add comments and documentation.

 - **Action Plan**
-  - Outline specific steps to address the areas for improvement.
+  - Break component into smaller reusable parts.
+  - Document code and add inline comments.
+  - Monitor performance and optimize as needed.
 ## 5. Additional Notes
-- Add any other relevant observations or feedback about the component.
+After completing this coding marathon, I gained a deeper understanding of React concepts such as rendering, hooks, and HTML element usage.
+It has boosted my confidence and motivated me to dive deeper into frontend development.